stuartst/docker-transmission-openvpn/docs/faq.md

 this option using `OPENVPN_OPTS=--inactive 3600 --ping 10 --ping-exit 60`.
 This will tell OpenVPN to exit when it cannot ping the server for 1 minute.

 When OpenVPN exits, the container will exit.
 And if you've then set `restart=always` or `restart=unless-stopped` in your Docker config then Docker will restart the container and that could/should restore connectivity.
-VPN providers sometime push options to their clients after they connect.
+VPN providers sometimes push options to their clients after they connect.
 This is visible in the logs if they do.
 If they push ping-restart that can override your settings.
 So you could consider adding `--pull-filter ignore ping` to the options above.

 This approach will probably work, especially if you're seeing logs like these from before: